Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionsEditor.md

 |**A: Action Maps**|Displays the list of currently defined Action Maps.
 Each Action Map is a collection of Actions that you can enable or disable together as a group.|
 |**B: Actions**|Displays all the actions defined in the currently selected Action Map, and the bindings associated with each Action.|
 |**C: Properties**|Displays the properties of the currently selected Action or Binding from the Actions panel.
 The title of this panel changes depending on whether you have an Action or a Binding selected in the Actions panel.|

+**Action Properties** define the type of input that relates to the action, such as whether it is a button press, or a movement axis.

+[**Control Schemes**](ActionsEditor.html#editing-control-schemes) refer to particular modes of input, such as "Joypad" or "Keyboard and Mouse".
+You can specify which bindings belong to particular control schemes.
+You might have one control scheme which is "Joypad", and another control scheme which is "Keyboard and Mouse".
+This allows you to determine which control scheme the user is currently using, so your game can respond to the user accordingly.
+This feature is often used to adapt the in-game UI to show the correct keys or buttons in on-screen prompts.

 ### Configure Action Maps